asaldivar/Exco-Live-Client/README.md

-# EXPEDITION LIVE - CODING CHALLENGE
+# EXCO LIVE - CODING CHALLENGE

 ## Brief
-Clients is requesting to host a “live stream” event on the existing platform called Expedition Live.
-Expedition Live requires all its 10,000 students (users) across multiple classes to attend the live event at a specified time where they will check-in to the event, view the live stream, and participate in flash quizzes throughout the course of the live stream.
+Clients is requesting to host a “live stream” event on the existing platform called Exco Live.
+Exco Live requires all its 10,000 students (users) across multiple classes to attend the live event at a specified time where they will check-in to the event, view the live stream, and participate in flash quizzes throughout the course of the live stream.

 ## Prompts
 (1) Your task is to design and build a system that supports client requirements below.
 The focus of this project is system design, database query optimization, and server scalability.